compomics/Peptonizer2000/readme.md

 Additional dependencies necessary are Java and GCC.

-The Peptonizer2000 is tested for Linux OS and uses MS2Rescore developed by the CompOmics group at University of Ghent and X!Tandem as a database search engine.<br>
+The Peptonizer2000 is tested for Linux OS. <br>

 All necessary binaries are autmatically installed using conda.